 This was a good idea.
 Now, there are several third party icon components, which would be hard to create without proper documentation and tools.
 Project code is modern, ready for the future.

 Originally, Iconify was focused on the SVG framework, which was a good idea, but developers were asking for different solutions.

 In addition to the SVG framework, in 2021 I published native icon components for multiple frameworks (React, Svelte, Vue) that had load on demand functionality, similar to the SVG framework.

-When project was in development, web components were not usable because browsers did not support them, so SVG framework and components native to UI frameworks were the best solutions.
+When the project was in development, web components were not usable because browsers did not support them, so the SVG framework and components native to UI frameworks were the best solutions.
 Internet Explorer did not support shadow DOM until the very end.
 But today all modern browsers support web components.
-Internet Explorer, last browser to cause problems, moved to Chromium.
+Internet Explorer, the last browser to cause problems, moved to Chromium.

 Web component will eventually replace all other icon components.

 Third party components